-Every pupil is encouraged to explore a breadth of opportunities in their first year at Bryanston, to enable them to discover their individual academic strengths and interests.
-This allows all pupils to experience a wide range of subjects before deciding, with the support of their tutor, on a programme of study for GCSE.
-In the sixth form, pupils have the choice of either A levels or the IB Diploma and are given guidance on which may be best suited to them.
+Every pupil is encouraged to explore a breadth of opportunities in their first year at Bryanston to enable them to discover their individual academic strengths and interests.
+This allows all pupils to experience a wide range of subjects before deciding on a programme of study for GCSE (with the support of their tutor).
+In the sixth form, pupils have the choice of either A levels or the IB and are given guidance on which may be best suited to them.

 The aim in the first year is to establish the right habits of work and play, which will develop and flourish as the pupils move through the subsequent years.
 To that end pupils are engaged in class for 39 out of the 44 timetabled periods.
 They may have a music lesson in one of the five remaining.
 Therefore all pupils will have between three and five periods during the week in which they have to work on the assignments set by teachers.
 The remaining assignments are completed in prep time.
 Tutors play a crucial part in helping pupils acquire the right skills to succeed in these early steps towards independent learning.